xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

         return len(self.examples)
 ```

-**Step 4**: We need to parse the command line arguments and update our output_path arguments based on the current time.
+**Step 4**: We will parse the command line arguments and update our output_path arguments based on the current time.
 Since we may need to run the model with the same configuration multiple times, we want to store them in a directory named after the date for future use.

 ```python
 # Parse the command line arguments.